Scheuermann’s Kyphosis causes, symptoms & treatments

 - Older adults with conditions that have caused spinal fractures

 Some patients with this condition may never experience any external signs of having kyphosis, while others will develop a visible hump.
-Though not all patients will experience the pain and symptoms associated with this condition, those with severe kyphosis may experience symptoms such as:
+Though not all patients will experience the pain and other symptoms associated with this condition, those with severe kyphosis may have:

 - Back pain